LuXDAmore/generative-art/README.md

 #### ThreeJS

-There are lots of examples using `threejs`, but it's not included, You can follow the examples and add it with:
+There are lots of examples based on [`threejs`](https://threejs.org/), but it's not included, You can install the library with:

 ```bash